-Download my free marijuana grow guide at this link for more about heat stress
+Download my free marijuana grow guide for more about heat stress.

 If your plant is too hot, however, the problems can change substantially.
 As long as your plants have established large root systems, they should be able to survive major heat fluctuations.
 This is simply because plants with bigger root systems can absorb higher amounts of water.
 When your plants are in their vegetative stage of growth, elongated stems can be a result of temperatures between the 80s and 90s.
 If your plants are flowering, the buds could turn out to be airy.